Axnjr/SEM7/BigDataAnalysis.md

 > In the context of big data, the CAP theorem helps in designing and understanding the trade-offs in distributed systems.
 For example, NoSQL databases often prioritize availability and partition tolerance over consistency to handle large volumes of data and ensure system reliability.

+# 11. How NoSql systems handle the big data problems ?
+NoSQL systems are designed to handle big data problems effectively by leveraging several key strategies:

+- Horizontal Scalability:
+NoSQL databases can scale out by adding more servers to handle increased loads, rather than scaling up by adding more power to a single server.
+This allows them to manage large volumes of data efficiently.
+- Distributed Architecture:
+Data is distributed across multiple nodes, which helps in balancing the load and ensuring high availability.
+This architecture also supports fault tolerance, as the failure of one node doesn’t affect the overall system.
+- Flexible Data Models:
+Unlike traditional relational databases, NoSQL databases can handle unstructured or semi-structured data.
+This flexibility allows them to adapt to changing data requirements without needing a predefined schema.
+- Efficient Query Handling:
+NoSQL systems often move queries to the data rather than moving data to the queries.
+This reduces the amount of data transferred over the network, making query processing faster.
+- Replication and Consistency:
+NoSQL databases use replication to create multiple copies of data across different nodes.
+This not only ensures data availability but also helps in scaling read requests.
+Some NoSQL systems offer tunable consistency levels, allowing users to balance between consistency and performance based on their needs.
+- MapReduce and Parallel Processing:
+Many NoSQL databases support MapReduce, a programming model that allows for processing large data sets with a distributed algorithm on a cluster.
+This enables efficient data analysis and transformation.

+> Popular NoSQL databases like MongoDB, Cassandra, CouchDB, and Neo4j utilize these strategies to handle big data challenges effectively

+# 12. Explain MapReduce execution pipeline with suitable example.
+MapReduce model has three major and one optional phase.​

+- Mapping:
+It is the first phase of MapReduce programming.
+Mapping Phase accepts key-value pairs as input as (k, v), where the key represents the Key address of each record and the value represents the entire record content.​The output of the Mapping phase will also be in the key-value format (k’, v’).

+- Shuffling and Sorting:
+The output of various mapping parts (k’, v’), then goes into Shuffling and Sorting phase.​ All the same values are deleted, and different values are grouped together based on same keys.​ The output of the Shuffling and Sorting phase will be key-value pairs again as key and array of values (k, v[ ]).

+- Reducer:
+The output of the Shuffling and Sorting phase (k, v[]) will be the input of the Reducer phase.​ In this phase reducer function’s logic is executed and all the values are Collected against their corresponding keys. ​Reducer stabilize outputs of various mappers and computes the final output.​

+# 13. Properties of NoSQL databases:
+- Atomicity:
+A transaction is all-or-nothing.
+It either completes fully or fails completely, ensuring no partial transactions.
+- Consistency:
+The database remains in a consistent state before and after the transaction.
+This means that any transaction will bring the database from one valid state to another.
+- Isolation:
+Transactions are isolated from each other.
+This ensures that the outcome of a transaction is not affected by other concurrent transactions.
+- Durability:
+Once a transaction is committed, it remains so, even in the event of a system failure.
+The changes made by the transaction are permanently recorded.

+These properties are often referred to as the ACID properties, which are crucial for maintaining the reliability and integrity of data in NoSQL databases.

+# 14. Key-Value Pair Database Architecture
+A key-value pair database is a type of NoSQL database that stores data as a collection of key-value pairs.
+Here’s a concise overview of its architecture pattern:
+> Structure:
+- Key:
+A unique identifier for the data.
+It can be a string, integer, or any other data type.
+- Value:
+The data associated with the key.
+This can be a simple data type (like a string or integer) or a complex object (like JSON, BLOB, etc.).
+- Storage:
+Data is stored in a hash table where each key is unique.
+The value can be any type of data, making it flexible for various applications.

+> Operations:

+- Create:
+Add a new key-value pair.
+- Read:
+Retrieve the value associated with a key.
+- Update:
+Modify the value associated with a key.
+- Delete:
+Remove a key-value pair.

+> Advantages:

+- Scalability:
+Can handle large amounts of data and high traffic loads.
+- Performance:
+Fast data retrieval using keys.
+- Flexibility:
+Supports various data types for values.

+> Limitations:

+- Complex Queries:
+Not suitable for complex queries involving multiple keys.
+- Relationships:
+Handling many-to-many relationships can be challenging.

+> Use Cases:
+- Caching:
+Frequently accessed data can be stored for quick retrieval.
+- Session Management:
+Storing user session data in web applications.
+- Shopping Carts:
+Managing user-specific shopping cart data in e-commerce applications.

+This architecture pattern is particularly useful in scenarios where quick data retrieval and scalability are crucial.

+# 15. Shared Nothing Architecture (SNA)
+is a distributed computing model where each node in the system operates independently, without sharing memory or disk storage with other nodes.
+Here are the key details:

+> Core Concepts
+- Independence:
+Each node has its own memory, storage, and processing power.
+- No Shared Resources:
+Nodes do not share memory or disk storage, reducing contention and bottlenecks.
+- Communication:
+Nodes communicate through a high-speed interconnect network, ensuring low latency and high bandwidth.

+> Advantages
+- Scalability:
+Easily add new nodes to handle increased workloads.
+- Fault Tolerance:
+Failure of one node doesn’t affect others.
+- Performance:
+Reduced contention leads to better performance.

+> Challenges
+- Complexity:
+Implementing and maintaining the architecture can be complex.
+- Data Consistency:
+Ensuring data consistency across nodes can be challenging.
+- Network Dependency:
+Performance heavily depends on the network quality.